The Gluten Myth

 So how does Sourdough come into this?

-Long slow fermentation of wheat using a starter with both wild east and Lactic Acid Bacteria has been shown to activate some proteolytic and fructosidase enzymes in the dough, and can thus decrease the amount of proteins and fructans in the end products.
-There are studies showing that The FODMAP content of sourdough bread can be reduced by up to 90% so theoretically sourdough results in wheat products with improved gastrointestinal tolerability.
+Long slow fermentation of wheat using a starter with both wild yeast and lactic acid bacteria has been shown to activate some proteolytic and fructosidase enzymes in the dough, and can thus decrease the amount of proteins and fructans in the end products.
+There are studies showing that the FODMAP content of sourdough bread can be reduced by up to 90% so theoretically sourdough results in wheat products with improved gastrointestinal tolerability.

-I say theoretically .. there are actually several studies, some of which are pilot studies, some of which have very limited data available on the process of the sourdough fermentation itself, so are in my mind fundametally flawed and several that show conflicting results.
+I say theoretically – there are actually several studies, some of which are pilot studies, that have very limited data available on the process of the sourdough fermentation itself, so are in my mind fundamentally flawed and several that show conflicting results.
 In the main though, the advice is that sourdough is far more tolerated, which certainly seems reflected in the number of people who report this in my classes.